-Twitter is counted as one amongst the top social media platforms.
-Boasting of a huge user base, this social media platform is great for businesses to run campaigns to market their brands.
+Twitter is one of the top social media platforms.
 Known for its fast-paced format, Twitter allows you to reach out to your target audience and build awareness for your brand.
+Majorly used for news and information, Twitter as a platform has a different audience behaviour.

-Since you are putting in all the resources and efforts into making your Twitter marketing plan a successful one, it is important to track your performance on the platform.
+When it comes to Twitter marketing it is important to track your performance on the platform.
 An analysis of your performance offers an insight into the strengths and weaknesses of your social media activity.
 You can use all these insights and information to direct your future campaigns and in the process, make the most of your social media efforts.

 You need to keep track of the right Twitter metrics to measure your performance on the platform.
 Without following up on these metrics, you cannot determine which aspects of your Twitter strategy require more attention.
 Once you know how you are faring along these Twitter metrics, you can build a plan that allows you to enhance your performance.